xapian/xapian/xapian-core/docs/overview.rst

     Xapian::Query query(term);

-A term in Xapian is represented simply by a string of binary characters.
-Usually, when searching text, these characters will be the word which the term represents, but during the information retrieval process Xapian attaches no specific meaning to the term.
+A term in Xapian is represented simply by a string of bytes.
+Usually, when searching text, these bytes will represent the characters of the word which the term represents, but during the information retrieval process Xapian attaches no specific meaning to the term.